 Chirky is a lockdown born biz delivering planet conscious meals to Londoners on the very same day that they’re made.
-And although they aren’t exclusively plant-based, their vegan options are our fave including dishes like miso glazed tofu with sticky jasmine rice and sugar snap peas; creamy pearl barley risotto with seasonal squash, sage and green pesto; and porcini mushroom bourguignon with mash.
+And although they aren’t exclusively plant-based, their vegan options are our fave including dishes like miso glazed tofu with sticky jasmine rice and sugar snap peas; aubergine parmigiana; mixed bean & squash chilli; and mushroom bourguignon with mash.
 And as well as being delicious, their range also comes in compostable and recyclable packaging.

 The New Vegan from Breakfast en Bread